Rhian Teasdale: Life and career

 For the fact that Aled's name is in fact Chivers, see .)
 In 2016, she released a single, "Humdrum Drivel", which Buchanan described as "every inch charming", followed by another single, "Pavlova", which The Independent described as "stripped-back" and featuring "unmistakable vocals fit with haunting piano accompaniment".
 Around two years later, she released the single "Solid Gold", which she had developed with Plastic Mermaids, a band fronted by Douglas Richards and containing his brother Jamie Richards.
 She then released "Time Traveller", a song about her grandfather, which she had previously performed for Burberry Acoustic in February 2017.

 On 2 September 2018, Teasdale and Chambers, having contributed guitar and piano to each other's works, were sitting on a Ferris wheel at that year's End of the Road Festival, when they decided to form Wet Leg together.
 The band signed to Domino Recording Company in June 2021 and released "Chaise Longue", followed by "Wet Dream" in September 2021.
 By the time of the latter's release, "Chaise Longue" had been streamed three million times and its video viewed over a million times.
 The pair then released the double-A-side single "Too Late Now"/"Oh No" in November 2021, followed by "Angelica" in February 2022.
 That April, they released "Ur Mum" and then the album Wet Leg, which charted at No. 1 on the UK Albums Chart.
 The following year, the band supported Harry Styles on his Love On Tour.

 In April 2024, Teasdale featured on "Dig" by Orlando Weeks, the former frontman of The Maccabees.
 The track featured on his album Loja, which was released the following June.
 In an interview with Clash later that month, Weeks asserted that he had met the band when he performed before them at the Park Stage of Glastonbury Festival and that he had previously declined an offer for him to appear in a video.
 He also asserted that Teasdale recorded the track in person, as there was a weekend where Weeks was in the UK and Teasdale was visiting friends in the Isle of Wight.

-By April 2025, three men had joined Wet Leg; subsequent gigs featured Teasdale performing at the front with two of them.
+By April 2025, Ellis Durand (bass), Henry Holmes (drums), and Joshua Mobaraki (guitar, synth) had joined the band; subsequent gigs featured Teasdale performing at the front with two of them.
 That month, the band released "Catch These Fists", a track based on an incident of sexual harassment Teasdale suffered at a bar following a Chappell Roan gig, and announced the album Moisturizer, which they had written as a five-piece while living in Southwold.
 They subsequently released the singles "CPR" and "Davina McCall" in consecutive months followed by Moisturizer in July, which topped the UK Albums Chart.